sean9999/go-flargs/README.md

 ## Command

-A Command is a RunFunc plus an Environment, along with a way to run the former against the latter.
-It also has a `Pipe()` for composability.
+A Command is a Konf plus an Environment, along with a way to run the former against the latter.
+It has `Pipe()` for composability and a handful of helper methods.

 ```go
 type Command[T any] struct {